Are My Employees Speeding?

 How to Track Fleet Speeding

-There are many ways you can keep track of your driver speeds, including:
+There are many ways you can use GPS fleet tracking solutions to keep track of driver speeds, including:

 - Use driver scorecards: Driver scorecards allow you to measure risky driving behavior through a tracking system.
 You can determine which drivers need additional training or discipline.